OceanOutcomes/ocean-outcomes/what-we-do/services/index.md

 ##Working in fisheries improvement or sustainable seafood?
 We can help you deliver on your goals.

-Our ever-expanding portfolio of environmental and socioeconomic fisheries improvement work spans the globe.
+Our ever-expanding portfolio of environmental and socioeconomic fisheries sustainability work spans the globe.
 We’ve developed salmon escapement management strategies in Japan; mapped out supply chains of the highest valued seafood species in China; designed and led curricula for tuna harvest strategy workshops in West Africa, Indonesia and Fiji; led anti-poaching initiatives in the Russian Far East; provided fishery risk analysis for seafood business partners; and assisted corporate hotels in implementing sustainable seafood sourcing policies.
+O2’s wide-ranging consulting services are based on deep knowledge and expertise, authentic collaboration skills, a strong customer service ethos, and high quality, value added deliverables shaped to have practical and strategic impact — all key ingredients for O2 to successfully support aligned partners in realizing sustainability outcomes from their investments.
 Key areas of expertise include:

 ----